mehdiayad/vue-Interface/README.md

 ## Project concepts used

 - Component architecture with Vue
-- Axios for HTTP reuqets with API
+- Axios for HTTP request with API
+- Passport Token for secure communication with API
 - Routing with vue-Router
 - Global State management with VueX
 - Local storage with Vuex-persist